lwang-astro/PeTar/README.md

 The excutable file _petar_, _petar.hard.debug_, _petar.init_, _petar.find.dt_, _petar.data.process_, _petar.movie_ and _petar.bse_ (if SSE/BSE is used) will be installed in [Install path]/bin.
 1. _petar_ is the main routine.
 It is actually a soft link to _petar.\*\*_, where the suffix represents the feature of the code based on the configure.
 2. _petar.hard.debug_ is used for debugging if _hard\_dump_ files appears when the code crashes.
 3. _petar.[tool name]_ are a group of tools for initialization, optimize the performance and data analysis.
-The details can be checked in the following section "Useful tools".
+The details can be checked in the section [Useful tools](#useful-tools).

 The data analysis module are written in _PYTHON_.
 They are installed in [Install path]/include/petar